swiftlang/swift-package-registry-compatibility-test-suite/Sources/PackageRegistryCompatibilityTestSuite/README.md

 The `fetchPackageReleaseInfo` object is also required:
 - `linkHeaderIsSet`: `true` indicates the server includes `Link` header (e.g., `latest-version`, `successor-version`, `predecessor-version` relations) in the response, thus the generate should set `linkRelations` accordingly.

-The tool will use these configurations to construct the `listPackageReleases` configuration described in the previous section for testing.
+The tool will use these configurations to construct the `fetchPackageReleaseInfo` configuration described in the previous section for testing.

 ###### Sample configuration